How much to tip your movers (NYC)

 - A great work ethic that impressed you

-- Engaging with other family members, your Super or neighbours respectfully
+- Engaging with other family members, your Super or neighbors respectfully

 Red flags for adjusting the tip amount downwards:

 - Arrived late with no communication